Lucyjpjones/lj-fscr/testing.md

 Testimonials are visible on the homepage and reviews are available on the programmes detail page.
 Users are also able to see the rating for each individual product/programme under each item on the products/programmes page and additionally on the product/programme details page.

-> **NB:** As this is a startup that hasn't yet started the business the testimonials, reviews, and ratings are currently only mockups.
+> **NB:** As this is a startup and business hasn't yet begun, the testimonials, reviews, and ratings are currently only mockups.
+As mentioned in my future plans, the ability for users to add reviews will be implemented.

 <img src="readme/media/us-7.png">

 **9. Browse associated blogs, articles, and recent new stories**

 I created a blog app that can only be viewed by site members.
 The page is available through the nav menu and there is also the option for the user to direct to the latest blogs via the homepage.
-When a user is not logged in and they click on the blog they will be directed to the login/register page.
+When a user is not logged in and they click on the blog they will be directed to the 'Login' page.
 If a user is a member and logged in they will be directed to the blog page where they can view blogs posted by the admin user.
-Members also have the ability to add and delete their own comments on blog posts creating further user interaction.
+There is a toggle button to display references, and users have the ability to add and delete their own comments on blog posts.

 <img src="readme/media/us-8.png">